Mwiberisu/mpesa-miniapps-training/week6/README.md

 ## About

-This is a collection of to help practice writing pure functions, closures, curried functions, and recursive functions.
+This is a collection of projects to help practice writing pure functions, closures, curried functions, and recursive functions.

 ## Installation